MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-how-report-vat.md

 You can use the following reports :

 * The **EC Sales List** European Community (EC) Sales List report lists the value added tax (VAT) amounts that you have collected for sales to VAT-registered customers in the European Union (EU) countries.
-* The **VAT Return** report includes VAT for sales and purchases to customers and from suppliers in all countries that use VAT.
+* The **GST Return** report includes VAT for sales and purchases to customers and from suppliers in all countries that use GST.

 If you want to view a complete history of GST entries, every posting that involves GST creates an entry on the **GST Entries** page.
 These entries are used to calculate your GST settlement amount, such as your payment and refund, for a specific period.
 To view GST entries, choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST Entries**, and then choose the related link.